asheroto/Registry-Jumper/README.md

 ## How it Works

-When you run the `install.ps1` script, it downloads `regjump.exe` from Sysinternals into the `<extension>\<version>\host\regjump` folder.
-The script then copies the `host` folder to the root extension directory to ensure that functionality remains intact even if the extension version changes.
+When you run the `install.ps1` script, it downloads `regjump.exe` from Sysinternals and places it in the `regjump` folder under `%LOCALAPPDATA%\Registry Jumper`.
+The script then copies the necessary files, including the `host` folder, to the `host` folder under `%LOCALAPPDATA%\Registry Jumper`.
+This setup ensures that the program remains in a consistent location and continues to function correctly, even if the extension version changes.

-Next, the installer sets up Chrome Native Messaging to enable communication between the extension and RegJump, allowing registry information to be passed seamlessly.
+Next, the installer configures [Chrome Native Messaging](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/) to enable seamless communication between the extension and RegJump.
+This allows registry information to be passed efficiently between the browser and RegJump.

-When a valid registry prefix is detected, the extension's context menu is shown, and the selected information is passed to RegJump through Chrome Native Messaging, ensuring relevant functionality.
+Whenever a valid registry prefix is detected, the extension's context menu becomes available.
+The selected registry information is then passed to RegJump via Chrome Native Messaging, ensuring that it opens the relevant registry key.

 ## Community & Contributions